Why the Child-Star Curse Was No Match for Kiernan Shipka

 "This Sabrina is my Sabrina, and I've gotten to know her very well," the actress told E!
 News.
 She had four months after signing up for the part until they started filming, so she could "spend some time in her shoes.
 And it's been freakin' amazing."
 (Minus being allergic to Salem the cat.
 "At this point, I'm just sponsored by Zyrtec®," she cracked.)

 She's engaging in the time-old TV tradition of playing younger—Sabrina is about to turn 16 when the series starts—than she is in real life, but Shipka certainly doesn't feel as if she's just playing a kid.
-Nor will anyone mistake Chilling Adventures of Sabrina, which premiered last Friday, for a simple kids' show.
+Nor will anyone mistake Chilling Adventures of Sabrina, two seasons of which are streaming now, for a simple kids' show.
 (And the fact that Sabrina's journey starts, age-wise, where Sally Draper's ended is just a fun coincidence.)

 "I can remember back to when I was 12, 13, and any show that I watched I wanted to be the main character and embody them, and I think the fact that Sabrina is, in so many ways, such a positive role model for young girls, is really cool," she told WWD.
 "I'm really excited for young girls growing up to see the show and feel like their stories are being told and like they're being represented.
 Teens are being portrayed with depth because they are multidimensional and they deserve to be portrayed as such.
 I'm just excited because I feel like this show has a lot of good behind it."